 1. Living Literature

-Living Literature is the foundation of a Charlotte Mason education.
-It replaces the textbook, which quickly dulls an education.
-You can identify living literature by several traits:
+Living books are the foundation of a Charlotte Mason education.
+Living books can be fiction, biography, nature lore, historical fiction, and even non-fiction.
+You can identify living literature by the following traits:

 4. Copywork & Dictation

 Copywork is copying an assigned passage in perfect formation, including exact spelling and punctuation and using best penmanship.
 Copywork reinforces proper spelling habits, while also improving grammar and penmanship.
 Copywork is a whole language approach alternative to traditional spelling lessons.

 Lessons should be short (5-10 minutes, 3 times a week).
 Parents should supervise lessons and gently re-direct if a misspelling emerges.

 After successfully completing copywork for a specific passage, students can progress to dictation.
 Dictation reinforces the practice of visualizing words, which directly improves spelling.
 For dictation, students transcribe the assigned passage into their copywork/dictation journal upon hearing it read aloud to them.
 Unlike copywork, students should not have access to a visual cue of the passage when they do dictation.

 A nature journal is a place to record observations from a nature walk or an object lesson.
 Nature journal entries should include the date and location of the observation and a brush-drawing illustration of the observation.
 Older students should include noted characteristics and species identification.
 Adding embellishments such as poetry, quotes, and scripture make each journal unique.

 A Book of Centuries is a timeline notebook in which each century of history is given a two-page spread.
 Charlotte Mason insisted on keeping it simple so students could view an entire century in just one glance.